Tables, ladders, and chairs match: WWF/WWE

 In December 2009, WWE introduced TLC: Tables, Ladders & Chairs as a new pay-per-view event, which included a tables match, a ladder match, a match in which chairs were legal as weapons and, as the main event, a TLC match.
 TLC IX in the 2009 event pitted Chris Jericho and The Big Show against D-Generation X (Triple H and Shawn Michaels) for the Unified WWE Tag Team Championship.
-This was the first TLC match to not include any member from the three original teams.
+This was the first TLC match to not include any member from the three original teams, though Jericho did have TLC experience.

-A year later, at TLC 2010, the TLC match, for the first time, was a fatal four-way.
+A year later, at TLC 2010, the TLC match, for the first time, was a fatal four-way of the singles variety (III and IV had been fatal-four-way tag team bouts).
 The match pitted Edge, Kane, Rey Mysterio and Alberto Del Rio against each other for the World Heavyweight Championship.
 In the end, Edge won the title.
 This was also Edge's seventh and last TLC match because of his retirement in early April the following year.

 The next year at TLC 2011, CM Punk defended his WWE Championship in a first-ever triple threat TLC match against Alberto Del Rio and The Miz.
 Punk retained the championship, and this marked the second time that all three competitors had competed in a TLC match.

 At TLC 2012, The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) fought Ryback and Team Hell No (Kane and Daniel Bryan).
-This was the first TLC match to contain teams of three and was the first TLC match for everyone involved except Kane.
+This was the first TLC match to contain teams of three and was the first TLC match for everyone involved except Kane (competing in his third).
 It was the first TLC match decided by pinfall or submission and the first in which all the weapons would have to be retrieved from under the ring.

 At TLC 2013, WWE Champion Randy Orton defeated World Heavyweight Champion John Cena in a TLC match for both the WWE and World Heavyweight titles.
 Orton won to become the first WWE World Heavyweight Champion.
+This was the first TLC match for Orton and the second for Cena.